johnmdrake1/proj10-Final/README.md

 like bad "(bad date)" "(bad time)" may appear.
 This can be ignored as it should not affect functionality for the times that actually were chosen.

+Sometimes (bad date) (bad time) shows up on meeting.html for one or more of the chosen proposal times.
+This seems to happen at random, and has something to do with the datetime strings being cut off as far as I know.
+There seems to always be an extra "proposed time" with the bad date/time message, seemingly caused by an empty time being added to the list.

+bad time appears most frequently on the page for a finalized meeting.
+Even if the proposed time displayed properly on the pages leading up to the final page, it will often not display correctly on final.html.
+Most of the time, this is for the end time of the finalized meeting, but sometimes it shows for begin date and/or time as well.
+This really does seem to happen at random, and not every time.